Health Information Scientist — Office of Scientific Coordination

 - EDKB (Endocrine Disruptor Knowledge Base): an integrated database to prioritize chemicals for potential endocrine disruption

 Dr. Fang has mentored and supervised many young scientists, postdoctoral fellows, and summer interns (one student each year for five consecutive years).
-She also has many publications that are widely recognized with high citations (a total of 9036 citations from 143 manuscripts and an H-Index of 43, as Aug.
-16, 2016, from Google Scholar Citations).
+She also has many publications that are widely recognized with high citations (a total of 13,000 citations from 151 manuscripts and an H-Index of 54, as of July 2020, from Google Scholar Citations).

 Professional Societies/National and International Groups